How Farmers Can Leverage Bonus Depreciation under the Big Beautiful Bill

 • Consult with Industry Tax Advisors: Given the complexity of tax regulations, it is important for farmers to work closely with tax advisors who understand the agriculture industry to ensure compliance and optimize tax savings.

-The phase-out of bonus depreciation represents a significant shift in tax planning for the agriculture industry.
+The comeback of 100% bonus depreciation creates a significant advantage in tax planning for the agriculture industry.
 By understanding the qualifying criteria and planning strategically, farmers can continue to leverage these benefits and maintain a strong financial footing as they adapt to the evolving tax landscape.
 If you would like to discuss your farm tax strategies, contact an Adams Brown agriculture advisor.